-The registrar's office at Northwestern College is using TranscriptsPlus by Credential, Inc., which enables delivery of your official transcript electronically as well as through regular or overnight mail.
+The registrar's office at Northwestern College is using Parchment, which enables delivery of your official transcript electronically as well as through regular or overnight mail.
 The electronic option is recommended because it is quick, easy and environmentally friendly.
 Processing of transcript requests takes place during normal business hours.
 In accordance with federal law, your transcript cannot be released without your signature.